8451/katacoda-scenarios/k8s-training/k8s-101/step2.md

 `kubectl cluster-info`{{execute}}

-Also it is good proactice to make sure kubectl is pointing to the desired cluster / context before running commands.
+Also it is good practice to make sure kubectl is pointing to the desired cluster / context before running commands.

 `kubectl config view --minify`{{execute}}